 Wilson Thomas Wortham was born August 5, 2007 in Madisonville, Kentucky to my niece Sarah Elizabeth [Major] Wortham and her husband, Jeffrey Hollis Wortham.
-I am a great-uncle.
+I am a greatuncle.

-WWI veteran, oldest man in Britain, oldest surviving veteran, last surviving participant in the Battle of Jutland, last surviving member of "cigarettes, whisky and wild, wild women and a good sense of humour") celebrated his eleventy-first birthday on June 6, 2007 with RAF flypast.
+WWI veteran, oldest man in Britain, oldest surviving veteran, last surviving participant in the Battle of Jutland, last surviving member of the Royal Naval Air Service, and last surviving founding member of the Royal Air Force Henry William Allingham (all thanks to "cigarettes, whisky and wild, wild women - and a good sense of humour") celebrated his eleventy-first birthday on June 6, 2007 with lunch in the wardroom of HMS Victory and a RAF flypast.

-attributed his long life to "I have never had too much to drink and have always cycled, swum and gardened."
+We regret to report the death of Philip Mayne, Second Lieutenant, Royal Engineers (ret.) on April 9, 2007, at the age of 107, the last surviving WWI British officer.
+He attributed his long life to "I have never had too much to drink and have always cycled, swum and gardened."

-We regret to report the death of William [Wilhelm] Seegers on July 10, 2007 in
+We regret to report the death of William [Wilhelm] Seegers on July 10, 2007 in Richmond, California.

-Richmond, California.
 Seegers was one of the last two veterans of the Imperial German armies; he had previously escaped notice due to his having emigrated to America in 1922.

 According to Melanie Phillips (author of Londonistan (2006; reviewed in Alexiad V. 6 #1), a Belgian publisher issued a new French translation [of course, technically it was a retranslation of Joly, but] of the Protocols of the Elders of Zion.
 Shortly thereafter the book was on sale in the EU Parliament building (presumably its bookshop), briefly.
-This so disturbed Dr. Emanuele Ottolenghi, the director of the Translantic Institute in Brussels, that he sent a copy of Will Eisner's The Plot office refused to distribute them.
+This so disturbed Dr. Emanuele Ottolenghi, the director of the Translantic Institute in Brussels, that he sent a copy of Will Eisner's The Plot (2005; reviewed in Alexiad V. 6 #2) to every MEP - except that the Europarliament post office refused to distribute them.